-We all know that we should be spending time outdoors, no matter what the weather, but the milder weather tends to be when a lot of us start feeling like starting up nature study in the fresh air again.
+We all know that we should be spending time out in nature, no matter what the weather, but the milder weather tends to be when a lot of us start feeling like starting up nature study in the fresh air again.
 I’ve found 5 excellent free living books for nature study that are public domain for you to use as your springboard for some nature study fun.
+Living books are great ways to introduce a nature topic in an appealing way, or to extend the nature learning.
+Charlotte Mason knew what she was doing!
+And free living books are a wonderful budget-friendly option.

 What’s a living book?
 For those who aren’t familiar with the term, they are books that give the information through a story and let readers feel what it would be like to be there….for example, would you rather read a textbook about the Middle Ages, or would you want to read a story that follows a king or peasant’s life through that time period, seeing it through their eyes?
 I know which I’d rather learn from!